GlitchedFlow/luna-build/README.md

 ## Welcome to Luna build

-This repository contains the core modules for the luna build system, which is a C# based meta build system.
-So the first and foremost reason why it exists is to generate code solutions for any IDE, given that a user provides how a solution is structed.
-For now this repository will provide support for Visual Studio 2022.
-Down the road the goal is to also provide targets for other IDEs like CLion or XCode and the likes.
+This repository contains the core modules for the luna build system, which is a C# based meta build system. it can be used to generate Visual Studio 2022 solutions (other IDEs are planned) based on `*.build.cs` files.
+It provides a CLI, which has support for simple luna scripts (`*.lusc`), as well as a simple UI to allow quick solution generation.

 ## License
 MIT